atomisthq/docs/docs/reference/platform/concepts.md

 <!-- @jessitron we should have each section mirror "extends known concepts and introduces new ones" -->

+## Atomist ties everything together

+Atomist is the next phase in the evolution of software.
+Infrastructure-as-code captures infrastructure architecture and configuration in software.
+DevOps automates IT operations with software.
+Atomist goes further, capturing how we develop and operate software *in software*.
+Atomist lets you say goodbye to the boring, repetitive tasks surrounding software development by giving you the tools to automate them away, once and for all.

+!!! important ""
+    <span class="major-point">In a world where everything is code,
+    **Atomist** ties everything together.
+By bringing software development processes, IT operations, and infrastructure-as-code
+    together with a deep understanding of the code itself, **Atomist** is able to surface the right information to the right person at the right time in the right place to speed software delivery and stabilize IT operations.</span>

 <img style="float:right; margin-top:0px; margin-left:0px; margin-right:10px; margin-bottom:10px;" src="/images/atomist-bot-color.jpg" width="150px" height="150px" alt="Your friendly, neighborhood Atomist Bot"/>

-At its core, Atomist is a partner that improves your development process through automation.
+Atomist is a partner that improves your development process through automation.
 The automation we are talking about goes well beyond what traditionally comes to mind when talking about IT automation.
+This is best understood by framing first what Atomist is _not_:

-Atomist is not a configuration management system.
+- Atomist is not a configuration management system.
-Atomist is not a templating system.
-Atomist is not infrastructure-as-code.
-Atomist is not a DevOps platform.
-Atomist is not a ChatOps platform.
+- Atomist is not a templating system.
+- Atomist is not infrastructure-as-code.
+- Atomist is not a DevOps platform.
+- Atomist is not a ChatOps platform.

 Atomist brings all of those things together&hellip; and more.
 Bringing the events and information from the systems and tools you already use together in one place, providing insight into what is happening in your day-to-day development flow, is just the beginning.
 Once the information is collected, it can be